klarkc/pure-vue/README.md

 vite build -> rollup purs build -> embed setup hook in the SFC
 ```

+The advantage of doing this way is that the boilerplate required to build Vue SFC with PureScript is almostly done ([with Vite](https://vitejs.dev)).
+It also keeps the API isomorphic with Vue allowing a much smaller learning path to PureScript.

 ## Differences from Vue

 - PureScript only allows side-effects inside the `Effect` monad, for that reason we can only access or mutate a `Ref` value inside an `Effect` monad.